 Before 1 July 1987 corporate profits were subject to two lots of tax.
 Firstly, companies paid company tax on their earnings.
 Only the “after tax” earnings were then available for dividend declarations.
 Secondly, individual shareholders paid personal income tax on any dividends received by them, despite the fact that the companies paying them had already paid tax on the underlying profits.
-This unfair approach has now been replaced.
+There are some great all seasons dividend stocks on the ASX that individual investors have been taking advantage of for years.
+This unfair approach to dividend taxation however has now been replaced.

 Under the current system, which is called “dividend imputation”, companies still pay tax on their earnings and then declare dividends, if they wish, out of their “after tax” incomes.
 However, these transactions no longer involve double taxation.

 Such dividends are known as “franked” dividends.
 The company tax which was paid by the company on the portion of the gross profit relating to the dividend is called the “imputation credit”.

 With a company tax rate of 30 per cent each $100 gross profit becomes $30 tax and $70 net profit.
 Each dollar of net profit thus has associated with it 30/70 dollars of imputation credits.